STAR: SocioTechnical Approach to Red Teaming Language Models: Methods

 Two annotators rate each dialogue on whether the targeted rule was broken on a four-point Likert scale.
 In addition to their rating, they provide \textit{free-text reasoning} to explain their rating.
 Where the two annotators are two or more steps apart, an arbitrator rates the same dialogue.

 \paragraph{Arbitration task} Arbitrators are provided with a dialogue between a red teamer and the proprietary model, and with the free-text reasoning from both previous annotators.
-They are then asked to make their judgement using the same Likert scale as annotators, and to provide their open-text reasoning.
+They are then asked to make their judgement using the same Likert scale as annotators, and to provide their own free-text reasoning.
+See instructions in \autoref{fig:instructions_arbitration}.

-\paragraph{Participants} We recruited $n = 313$ participants for our study (of which $n = 286$ red teamed and $n = 225$ annotated at least once), ensuring demographic diversity through self-identification in a voluntary questionnaire.
+\paragraph{Participants} We recruited $n = 313$ participants for our study (of which $n = 225$ red teamed and $n = 286$ annotated at least once), ensuring demographic diversity through self-identification in a voluntary questionnaire.
 Participants independently interacted with and evaluated the model under ethical approval from our ethics committee.
 Particular care was taken to build well-being considerations such as rest and opt-out steps into the task.
-They were compensated based on time spent (adhering to local living wage standards), to ensure quality assurance.
+They were compensated based on time spent (adhering to local living wage standards), so that there was no incentive to rush.